-With respect to the obviousness rejections, the Examiners relied on prior art that taught, inter alia, (1) trastuzumab's efficacy against HER2-positive breast cancer in humans (e.g., Ex.
-1020 (Baselga 1996)); (2) the efficacy of taxoids against metastatic breast cancer in humans (e.g., Ex.
-1010 (Seidman 1995)); and (3) synergy between trastuzumab and taxoids in mouse xenografts (e.g., Ex.
-1019 (Baselga Abstract 53)).2 The Examiners explained that a POSA "would have had a reasonable expectation of success in combining these two treatments, especially when considered in light of the preclinical data of Baselga 1994 demonstrating that the two treatments were synergistic."
-(Ex.
-1004 at 2322.)
+With respect to the obviousness rejections, the Examiner relied on prior art that taught, inter alia, (1) trastuzumab's efficacy against HER2-positive breast cancer (e.g., Baselga 1996 (Ex.
+1020)); (2) the efficacy of the combination of paclitaxel and carboplatin against metastatic breast cancer (e.g., Perez (Ex.
+1029));